Unsure where you owe sales or use tax

 Texas evaluates transactions based on substance rather than labels, which increases misclassification risk.
 For deeper guidance by business type, see

+Most Texas exposure issues are caused by timing mistakes, not intentional noncompliance.
 Texas exposure is often caused by avoidable assumptions.

 Common mistakes include: